-Some practitioners give high dose probiotics for one month and then wean down to the maintenance dose for the following months.
+Some practitioners give high-dose probiotics for one month and then wean down to the maintenance dose for the following months.

 There are some patients who need probiotics indefinitely if they are not able to get them through diet.

-High dose probiotics can range from 10 billion cells twice daily upwards of 50 billion cells three times daily.
+High-dose probiotics can range from 10 billion cells twice daily upwards of 50 billion cells three times daily.

-These mega doses should not be done without clinical supervision because it is possible to get bacterial overgrowth of beneficial bacteria.
+These mega doses should not be done without clinical supervision because it is possible to get a bacterial overgrowth of beneficial bacteria.

 Eczema And Probiotics: Consume Prebiotics For Added Benefit